andygout/dramatis-ssr/README.md

 A graph database-driven site that provides listings for theatrical productions, playtexts and associated data.

-Setup
+To run locally
 -------

 - Clone this repo.
 - Install node modules: `$ npm install`.
 - Add favicon: `$ touch ./client/favicons/favicon.ico`.
 - Copy development environment variables from `.env-dev` into `.env` by running command: `$ node transfer-env-dev`.
-- Create Neo4j database called `theatrebase` and run on port 7474 (using [Neo4j Community Edition](https://neo4j.com/download/community-edition)).
+- Create Neo4j database called `theatrebase` and run on port `localhost:7474` (using [Neo4j Community Edition](https://neo4j.com/download/community-edition)).
 - Build client-side JavaScript and CSS: `$ npm run build`; build and update on change with `$ npm run watch`.
 - Run server using: `$ npm start` and visit homepage: `localhost:3000`.

-Testing
+To test
 -------

-- Install [mocha](https://www.npmjs.com/package/mocha) globally: `$ npm install -g mocha`.
+- Ensure `$ npm install` has been run.
 - `$ npm test`.